Fitzwilliam College Online Summer School

 *Prerequisite knowledge:

-Simple calculations of position of equilibria, equilibrium constants
+Simple calculations of position of equilibria, equilibrium constants;

-Basic organic chemistry (reactions that would normally be covered at secondary school-level organic chemistry, familiarity with the meaning of curly arrows desirable but not essential)
+Basic organic chemistry (reactions that would normally be covered at secondary school-level organic ;

 Time Monday to Friday